charlottekyng/usb-modules-v2/README.md

 interrogated in all remaining tumor samples of this patient.
 (This "interrogation" is known to the pipeline as "sufam", FYI).
 “interrogation” and “interrogation_absent” in FILTER indicate mutations that were not called in the given sample but were found to be supported by some sequencing reads (i.e. “interrogation”), or found not to be supported by any read (i.e. “interrogation_absent”), respectively.
-These additional ‘interrogated’ mutations have been included 1) to ensure we don't falsely claim a mutation is not present in a particular tumor sample because of low sequencing depth and/or low but non-zero VAF (false negative) and 2) to aid clonal evolution analyses (e.g. PyClone wants counts for all mutations in all samples regardless whether the mutations are in a sample or now).
+These additional "interrogated" mutations have been included 1) to ensure we don't falsely claim a mutation is not present in a particular tumor sample because of low sequencing depth and/or low but non-zero VAF (false negative) and 2) to aid clonal evolution analyses (e.g. PyClone wants counts for all mutations in all samples regardless whether the mutations are in a sample or not).
 This "interrogation" step is performed per-row in the sample_sets.txt, regardless whether the tumors are clonally related or not, and should be considered meaningless for tumors that were not clonally related.
-Keep in mind that ‘interrogation’ mutations are usually at low variant allele frequencies, or were initially filtered out for other quality/depth reasons, and should therefore be considered lower confidence.
+Keep in mind that "interrogation" mutations are usually at low variant allele frequencies, or were initially filtered out for other quality/depth reasons, and should therefore be considered lower confidence.
 In general, mutations at low variant allele fraction are also generally of lower confidence (e.g. sequencing error).
 Thus, two tumors that did not share a single high confidence mutation, or a very small number of mutations but all of which were of low confidence or